 Project in Business Administration through which graduate students integrate functional knowledge acquired in courses through the completion of a consulting project, applied research project, or field study.
 The course is to be taken at the end of the student’s program.

 Each option, along with Cal State LA's connections in the international business hub of Los Angeles, enables our students to reach their short term and long term career goals.
+For more information on each program, please visit the University Catalog.

 - Information Systems